 Ask a dozen people to define Creole today, and you'll get a dozen different answers.
 Some say the term describes white descendants of the first-generation French.
 Others refer to multi-racial residents—French, Spanish, African, Caribbean, Native American or all of the above—who trace their early roots to southern Louisiana.
 Creole can also denote an heirloom tomato, a colloquial dialect and the official language of Haiti.

 Cajun is slightly easier to classify.
-When the British took over the French province of Acadia (present-day Nova Scotia) in the 18th century, they required all citizens to sign an oath of allegiance.
+When the British took over the French province of Acadia (now Nova Scotia) in the 18th century, they required all citizens to sign an oath of allegiance.
 At the outbreak of the French and Indian War in 1755, Britain demanded even greater loyalty from the Acadians, including the promise to fight their French and Mi'kmaq neighbors.
 Most refused, and more than 10,000 were deported to Europe, the West Indies and the American colonies.

 The first Acadian families arrived in St. James Parish in 1764, receiving land grants and provisions from the French government (which was in the process of turning the Louisiana Territory over to Spain).
 The Spanish welcomed the Catholic refugees, and word soon spread to other Acadian exiles.
 Several thousand eventually landed in the bayous west of New Orleans and Baton Rouge.
 Through intermarriage to Spanish, French Creole and German settlers, the Cajuns (anglicized from Acadiens) formed a new ethnic group with its own distinct traditions.
 The Cajun language is a French dialect sprinkled with African, Native American and Spanish words.
 Cajun dishes like gumbo, jambalaya and crawfish étouffée reflect the ingenuity of French-Canadian farmers struggling to survive in the swamps.
 Traditional Cajun music for fiddle, accordion and washboard lives on in the back-beat rhythms of zydeco—a uniquely American art form.

 Though they came to Louisiana from different worlds, the Cajuns and Creoles spoke the same language, and the land they shared on the Mississippi Delta shaped their common heritage.
-Sadly, many fear that with so many families displaced by Hurricane Katrina, the region will lose its Cajun and Creole heritage to a new generation of newcomers.

 New Orleans, LA